AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 * Created a footer on base.html to include a club logo linking to index.html.
 I tested it and it worked as expected.
 * Added Bootstrap (CSS and JavaScript), FontAwesome, and jQuery CDN links, as well as static files for my JavaScript and CSS files.
 I tested that the stylesheets are being target corrected by adding content etc. They worked as expected.
 * Added a carousel at the bottom of base.html for sponsor banners.
 Each banner links to an external website.
 I tested that functionality and it worked as expected.
 * Added a login.html page, and added login functionality in app.py.
-Once logged in a user should be taken to thier Player Homepage.
+Once logged in a user should be taken to their Player Homepage.
 I tested this and it worked as expected.
 * Added additional Nav bar links to navbar on base.html.
 These new links link to 'MyHome' (player-home.html), 'Log Out' (I added a logout function in app.py), and 'Admin' (admin-home.html.
-Using Jinja2 I restricted the visibility of these links to registered users, and/or those users who are also site Admin's.
-I tested this but couldn't hide the Admin link from non-Admin users.
+Using Jinja2 I restricted the visibility of these links to registered users.
 I tested the Log Out link and it functioned as expected (I was redirected to the login.html with a flash message to say I had successfully been logged out).
 * Added a carousel to the top of index.html for 'hero images' and promotional messaging.
 The carousel slides include a button which link to the registration page using the Jinja2 tempalting language(register.html).
 I tested the carousel functionality and the button links and all worked as expected.
 * Added a button to the introduction section on index.html which links a user to the registration page.
-I tested it and it worked as expcted.
+I tested it and it worked as expected.
-* Added 'Current League' and 'League Archive' buttons to the introduction section on index.html which links a user to the registration page.
-I tested it and it worked as expcted.
+* Added 'Current League' button to the 'Our Leagues' section on index.html which links a user to the active league Table.
+I tested it and it worked as expected
 * Added 'Contact Us' form to index.html.
 Using the EmailJS email service, this form can be used to send a message to Club organisers.
 A user would also receive an email by way of confirmation that their message had been received by the club.
 I setup an EmailJS template and added the required JavaScript to my script.js file.
 I also added Bottstrap form validation JavaScript for all forms to script.js.
 Once everything was in place I tested the system and it worked as expected.
 * Created templates for 'Player Home' and 'Admin Home' and added cards for each view linked from those pages.
 Each card has a button which links to the relevant template view.
 I tested these and all worked as expected.
 * Created templates for all required pages.
 Added 'Back' buttons to the top and bottom of these pages.
 Tested all and all worked as expected.
-*
-*
-* Added functions for the following views;
-* * Test
-* * Test 2
-*

-#### Bugs Found ####

-* Floating Footer
-* Bootstrap validation Vs JSHint
-* Admin link visibility
-* On a previous project I had a bug with form submission where Bootstrap was validating a contact form after it had been 'submit' and 'reset'.
-As the form had been reset, this resulted in Bootstrap validation errors appearing on the blank form after form submission.
-This may give a user the impression that their message/form had not been sent, even though an Alert had been sent to the browser to confirm that the message had been sent.
-This is a known issue with Bootstrap.
-With help from Tutor support and a Google search I found some jQuery code on a GitHub chat thread which fixed the problem.
-When I added the code to my EmailJS JavaScript code on script.js it fixed the problem.
-See that GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).

 #### [Back To Top ^ ](#top-of-page) ####